olin/studentgovernment/student_government_bylaws.md

 for an activity consistent with the Function of the Committee by submitting a request to the Director of Student Activities.
 So that one person cannot allocate large amounts of money alone, both the Director and Assistant Director must approve allocations.
-The Director will serve as the point of contact for students who are requesting funds from the Committee, but any request must be approved by both Officers.
-The Director must send a summary of expenditures to the Vice President for Finance once per week broken down by event.
+The Director serves as the point of contact for students who are requesting funds from the Committee, but any request must be approved by both Officers.
+The Director sends a summary of expenditures to the Vice President for Finance once per week broken down by event.

 ### Article 5.
 The Committee for Clubs and Organizations.